 - 1 teaspoon grated lemon zest

-- 3 tablespoons unsalted butter, broken up into several pieces
+- 3 tablespoons unsalted butter (broken into several pieces)

-- 1 pound short pasta (fusilli or penne, cooked to al dente and drained, 1/4 cup of the cooking water reserved)
+- 1 pound short pasta cooked to al dente and drained, 1/4 cup of the cooking water reserved

-Heat the oil, 1 1/2 teaspoons of the garlic, red chile pepper and capers in a medium skillet over medium heat until fragrant (but not browned), about 1 minute.
+In a skillet large enough to hold the pasta, heat the oil, 1 1/2 teaspoons of the garlic, the red chile pepper flakes, and capers over medium heat until fragrant (but not browned), about 1 minute.

-Add the wine and bring to a bare simmer; simmer for 1 minute.
+Add the wine and bring to barely a simmer; cook for 1 minute.

 Add the tuna and salt to taste and saute over low heat for 1 minute.

-Toss the tuna-caper mixture with the remaining 1 1/2 teaspoons of raw minced garlic, parsley, lemon zest, butter, cooked pasta and as much of the reserved pasta cooking water as needed to form a creamy sauce that coats the pasta.
-Season with abundant freshly ground black pepper and serve immediately.
+Toss the tuna-caper mixture with the remaining 1 1/2 teaspoons of minced garlic, the parsley, lemon zest, butter, cooked pasta, and as much of the reserved pasta cooking water as needed to form a creamy sauce that coats the pasta.
+Season with freshly ground black pepper and serve immediately.

 It is important that you use extra-virgin-olive-oil-packed yellowfin tuna rather than the somewhat mushy and flavorless water-packed white tuna.
 It will hold its shape better and bring a more sophisticated taste to the dish.
 Even better is to buy an Italian brand of olive-oil packed tuna.